 Exercise Can Help Prevent and Treat Mental Health Problems

 Exercise has been associated with reduced risk of depression and anxiety and improved cognitive function in youth.
-Dr Natalie Loong, California Licensed Clinical Psychologist says, “organised physical activities may affect the mental health of children and youth by preventing problems from arising in the first place, promoting positive development and, to a limited extent, physical activity can even help to treat problems once they exist – such as improving the symptoms of depression, anxiety, and symptoms related to ADHD.”
+Dr Natalie Loong, California Licensed Clinical Psychologist says, “organised physical activities and exercise may affect the mental health of children and youth by preventing problems from arising in the first place, promoting positive development and, to a limited extent, physical activity can even help to treat problems once they exist – such as improving the symptoms of depression, anxiety, and symptoms related to ADHD.”

 When you exercise, your body releases endorphins, the feel-good hormones which give a natural high.
 Exercise also increases the release of other chemicals, such as dopamine and serotonin, which help regulate mood.
 The effects of this, in conjunction with better sleep quality and eating habits, plays a positive role in stress management and improved mental well-being for children.

 It is important that children challenge themselves to reach new milestones and understand self-discipline and practice – coping with losing and facing hurdles is an important part of developing resilience, according to Laura Cowan, middle school counsellor at HKIS and former physical education teacher.
 “Being a good loser takes maturity and practice.
 Losing teaches children to bounce back from disappointment, to cope with unpleasant experiences and is an important part of developing resilience,” she says.